douglascayers/sfdc-lead-conversion-record-types/README.md

 Prerequisites
 =============

 Before attempting to deploy these customizations, please ensure that custom record types exist for Account, Contact, Lead, and Opportunity objects.
 In my unscientific testing, the `recordTypeId` field on `sobjects` is not available unless custom record types exist, which will cause the apex tests to fail during deployment.
 This is a common "gotcha" when deploying this into new orgs.
-First reported by @rsmithdev6 #1.
+First [reported](https://github.com/DouglasCAyers/sfdc-lead-conversion-record-types/issues/1) by @rsmithdev6.

 Getting Started